tweag/python-monorepo-example/content/blog/2019-10-25-mcmc-intro1/index.md

 Now, what's up with the parameters `stepsize` and `n_total`?
 We'll discuss the step size first: it determines how far away a proposal state can be from the current state of the chain.
-It is thus a parameter of the proposal distribution \\(q\\) and controls how big the random steps are which the Markov chain takes.
+It is thus a parameter of the proposal distribution $q$ and controls how big the random steps are which the Markov chain takes.
 If the step size is too large, the proposal state will often be in the tails of the distribution, where probability is low.
 The Metropolis-Hastings sampler rejects most of these moves, meaning that the acceptance rate decreases and convergence is much slower.
 See for yourself: